chrismarch/SoftBodySimulation/README.md

 This is a quick exploration of soft body simulation.
 I'm looking into simple methods for deforming meshes in response to their collision with other objects, as a way to create procedural animation for characters made of jelly (slimes!).

-<b>First open Scenes/ManySlimesPrototype, and press play.
-Click the Gizmos button to highlight it, and view the point mass locations and springs.</b>
+First open Scenes/ManySlimesPrototype, and press play.
+Click the Gizmos button to highlight it, and view the point mass locations and springs.

 My next steps are:
 * Clean up the code